September 28, 2022

 Man, was this the right choice too!!
 Picking this coastal alternate paid off tenfold.
 I was literally on the edge of the high cliffs above the ocean with waves crashing into the rocks.
 It was one of the most visually stunning days of the Camino Del Norte yet.

 I must have spent an extra 45 minutes just exploring and enjoying the coastline.
 I slowed my pace to take more photos than ever before.
-I just wanted to remember this place and it’s beauty, even though I knew my photos wouldn’t come close to capturing the feelings these sights evoked.
+I wanted to remember this place and its beauty, even though I knew my photos wouldn’t come close to capturing the feelings these sights evoked.

-After the cave, I was back out on a grassy headlands again, watching as the violent waves battered a solitary rock sitting in the middle of a bay.
+After the cave, I was back out on a grassy headland again, watching as the violent waves battered a solitary rock sitting in the middle of a bay.
 This rock island was the size of a large house, and the water sprayed dozens of feet into the air as it crashed up against the solid surface.

 THE THREAT OF RAIN